 In Europe, these energy recovery facilities are built in the middle of major cities, such as Paris, London, Copenhagen and Monaco, and are regularly constructed in built up residential neighbourhoods.

 Who decides if this project will go ahead?

 The NSW Department of Planning, Industry and the Environment will assess the proposal as a State Significant Development.

 The Secretary’s Environmental Assessment Requirements (SEARs) outline the work that SUEZ must undertake in the development of the Environmental Impact Statement (EIS).
 The EIS will be placed on public exhibition before the final decision on the project is made by the Minister for Planning.

 When will the community have a say?

-SUEZ and Orora are committed to ensuring the community and other stakeholders are informed about the proposed plant throughout the planning process and we welcome any input to the project.
+SUEZ are committed to ensuring the community and other stakeholders are informed about the proposed plant throughout the planning process and we welcome any input to the project.
 We have conducted a number of engagement activities over recent months, including written communications, direct door knocks, email and phone contact and briefings to multiple stakeholder groups.

 Community consultation will continue throughout the development of the Environmental Impact Statement (EIS).

 Once the assessment work for the project is complete the EIS will be placed on public display and community and stakeholder feedback will be sought.